 - Stabilizing transactions permit bids to purchase common stock so long as the stabilizing bids do not exceed a specified maximum and are engaged in for the purpose of preventing or retarding a decline in the market price of the common stock while the offering is in progress. - Over-allotment transactions involve sales by the underwriters of shares of common stock in excess of the number of shares of common stock the underwriters are obligated to purchase.
 This creates a syndicate short position which may be either a covered short position or a naked short position.
-In a covered short position, the number of shares of common stock over-allotted by the underwriters is not greater than the number of shares of common stock that they may purchase in the over-allotment option.
-In a naked short position, the number of shares of common stock involved is greater than the number of shares of common stock in the over-allotment option.
-The underwriters may close out any short position by exercising their over-allotment option and/or purchasing shares of common stock in the open market. - Syndicate covering transactions involve purchases of shares of common stock in the open market after the distribution has been completed in order to cover syndicate short positions.
+In a covered short position, the number of shares of common stock over-allotted by the underwriters is not greater than the number of shares of common stock in the over-allottment option.
+In a naked short position, the number of shares of common stock in a naked short position, the number of shares of common stock in the over-allottment option.
+In a naked short position, the number of shares of common stock in the over-allottment option.
+The underwriters may close out any short position by exercising their over-allottment option and/or purchasing shares of common stock in the open market. - Syndicate covering transactions involve purchases of shares of common stock in the open market after the distribution has been completed in order to cover syndicate short positions.
 In determining the source of shares of common stock to close out the short position, the underwriters will consider, among other things, the price of shares of common stock available for purchase in the open market as compared with the price at which they may purchase shares of common stock through exercise of the over-allotment option.
 If the underwriters sell more shares of common stock than could be covered by exercise of the over-allotment option and, therefore, have a naked short position, the position can be closed out only by buying shares of common stock in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that after pricing there could be downward pressure on the price of the shares of common stock in the open market that could adversely affect investors who purchase in the offering. - Penalty bids permits the underwriters to reclaim a selling concession from a syndicate member when the shares of common stock originally sold by that syndicate member are purchased in stabilizing or syndicate covering transactions to cover syndicate short positions.